If I can cook it, you can cook it And I'll travel the world to bring it back home to you.

-I was fortunate that, for most of my Advertising career, I traveled very frequently and almost inevitably, first class.
+I came out to California this week as a guest of Viking Cruises.
+They’re naming the newest of their Ocean Cruise Ships, Jupiter and they are introducing their new Expedition ship concept.
+There’s a big Press contingent here and I will soon share with you all the Viking news.
+It’s great to be back in Los Angeles where I spent literally more time on business than I can now count.
+I literally spent weeks and weeks here.
+I was fortunate that, in my Advertising career, we really traveled first class.
 My clients generally hailed from places where great restaurants were few and far between.
 Whenever they would get to world-class cities, they reveled in staying in the best hotels and eating at top-rated restaurants.
 It was heaven on an expense account.

-So it was that I found myself at a large table at Wolfgang Puck’s restaurant, Spago Beverly Hills*.
-I’d eaten at Wolfgang’s original Spago above the Sunset Strip and was even fonder of his take on Chinese food at Chinois on Main** in Santa Monica.
-Spago Beverly Hills was far grander than the original.
+So it was that I found myself at a large table at Wolfgang Puck’s restaurant, Spago Beverly Hills (176 North Canon Drive Beverly Hills, CA 92010 Tel: 310-385-0880.)
+I’d eaten at Wolfgang’s original Spago above the Sunset Strip and was even fonder of his take on Chinese food at Chinois on Main (2709 Main Street, Santa Monica CA 90405 Tel: 310-392-9025) Spago Beverly Hills was far grander than the original.
 It was a huge hit when I landed there with my clients and the Agency team for dinner.
-The place was celebrity city that night.
+The place was Celebrity City that night.
 Dolly Parton was there.
 Penny Marshall was at another table.
 Maria Shriver, then the First Lady of California, sat a couple of tables away.
 Suddenly, Wolfgang himself strode across the restaurant, bypassing the star power and coming directly to our table.

 I went off…and on and on and on… praising the Chef for his contributions to gastronomy in general and myself in particular, extolling my delight at everything I’d ever eaten in every one of his restaurants.
 I didn’t take a breath until I’d recounted how I’d just read an article about his annual summer vacations to visit his widowed mother in Austria; and how I’d just ordered the Wiener Schnitzel which was asterisked on Spago’s menu as being “one of Chef Puck’s childhood favorites”.
 I exhaled.
 Chef Puck, I am sure, was anxious to retreat.